JustinBilleci/learning-progress/README.md

 Twenty-fifth Log: Finally finished the gym app and I'm super proud.
 I'll leave the link here in case anyone reading would like to check it out.
 Have a wonderful day! https://neverquit.netlify.app/

+*March 30th, 2024*

+Twenty-sixth Log: I plan on starting the Harvard CS50 course either tonight or tomorrow, after completing a project I think it's a good idea to refresh the basics while you're still learning so that's what I plan to do.
+I plan on entering the job field in 4 months so I would like to use this remaining time wisely to grow and have a wide array of skills useful to potential employers, and if you're a potential employer reading this then *reach out to me*... please.
+I hope you have a magnificent day :)